 [Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see the "Incorporation by Reference" section at the end of rule 3304-6-01 of the Administrative Code.]

-This rule shall pertain to the modification of used vehicles and the transfer of used equipment previously paid for with RSC funds.
+This rule shall pertain to the modification of used vehicles and the transfer of used equipment previously paid for with OOD funds.

 (A) Used vehicles.
-When RSC is paying either wholly or in part for modifications to a used vehicle, one of the following requirements shall apply:
+When OOD is paying either wholly or in part for modifications to a used vehicle, one of the following requirements shall apply:

-(1) For any vehicle in which the only modification is installing standard manual (mechanical) hand/foot controls or revising existing manual (mechanical) hand/foot controls, there shall be no age or mileage limitations.
+(1) For any vehicle in which the only modification is installing standard manual (mechanical) hand/foot controls or revising existing manual (mechanical) hand/foot controls, left foot accelerator, wheelchair hoists, and wheelchair carriers there shall be no age or mileage limitations.

 (2) Other modifications.

-(a) For vehicles older than one year, RSC may authorize modifications on unmodified vehicles and additional modifications for previously modified vehicles after receipt of a written inspection report from a certified mechanic verifying that the vehicle is in sound condition or will be after repairs are completed.
-The cost of such repairs specified in the report may be considered part of the overall modification project and included in each retail dealer's bid for the work.
+(a) For vehicles not covered under a manufacturer's warranty, OOD may authorize modifications on unmodified vehicles and additional modifications for previously modified vehicles after receipt of a written inspection report from a certified mechanic verifying that the vehicle is in sound condition or will be after repairs are completed.

 (i) Those items covered in paragraph (A)(1) of this rule (manual hand/foot controls), spinner knobs, and simple extension modifications of secondary controls described in rule 3304-6-06 of the Administrative Code including shift lever, park brake, turn signals, hazard lights, washer/wiper, ignition, lights, dimmer, seat adjustment, HVAC controls, and door locks.